-This cherry chia pudding is a fun and healthy breakfast idea or mid-afternoon snack.
+This cherry chia pudding is a fun and fruity breakfast idea or mid-afternoon snack.
 With just five ingredients, it couldn't be more simple to make!
 A vegan, gluten-free and low histamine chia pudding.

-Chia pudding is always good as a flavourful and healthy treat, and often feels more like dessert!
-My blueberry coconut chia pudding is perfect for summer and for fall you can't go wrong with my pumpkin spice chia pudding.
+Chia pudding is always good as a flavourful sweet treat, and often feels more like dessert!
+My blueberry coconut chia pudding is perfect for a fruity option and my oat milk chia pudding is an easy few-ingredient recipe that's so easy to make.

 Love cherries?
 My cherry mango popsicles are a fun summer dessert!